kKapalka/travelling-salesman-java/readme.md

 Changelog:

+* 14.12.2021
+  * Solver can now be started and stopped at will

 * 13.12.2021
   * Moved the data about joining point to CityNetworkSingleton since it is a constant
   * Fixed import statements for readability